aaassseee/screen_brightness/README.md

 }
 ```
 ###Usage
-* DON'T use WidgetsBindingObserver to set or reset brightness because this plugin already implemented this function.
+* DON'T use didChangeAppLifecycleState to set or reset brightness because this plugin already implemented this function.
 ##Maintainer
 [Jack Liu](https://github.com/aaassseee)